AltSysrq/crymap/book/src/installation-guide.md

 able to get OpenSSL updates with your OS and this process is not described in this manual.)

-Each release of Crymap has pre-built binaries for AMD64 Debian and FreeBSD.
+Each [https://github.com/AltSysrq/crymap/releases/] release of Crymap has pre-built binaries for AMD64 Debian and FreeBSD.
-TODO Link once URL exists.
 Simply download the appropriate one of these and save it in a place you consider appropriate; for example (`#` means "as root"):

 ```text
 # cp crymap-$version-$os-amd64 /usr/local/bin/crymap